pjmdesi/clp-chk-react/_to-do.md

 * Fix file directory opening feature (clicking on the filename should open the containing folder of the file)
 * Fix issue where selected tool doesn't re-select after closing and opening a new file in one of the panes
-  * Repro: Select any tool except divider, close one of the files, open a new file in the same pane, observe that divider is set as tool, but previously selected tool is still indicated in the controller bar.
+  * Reproduce: Select any tool except divider, close one of the files, open a new file in the same pane, observe that divider is set as tool, but previously selected tool is still indicated in the controller bar.
 * Add ability to open images
 * Allow for rendering of comparison window to video file. _No idea how to do that..._ [Maybe this?](https://dev.to/yonatanbd/using-electron-to-create-videos-canvas-ffmpeg-5gdm)
 * Show error when video file fails to load (e.g. app loads after video is deleted, attempting to pull up the last video loaded).
 Currently shows black, error only present in console.
 * Allow loading of entire folder and ability to quickly pick video/images from opened folder (probably as a sidebar or maybe as a separate, smaller window).
   * Add A/B selector to select which panel gets replaced by the selected file in the loaded folder **[ A** | B ]
+  * Allow user to drag files into the panes to replace ones currently there
 * Add memory to recall on next app launch:
   * ~~Videos from last session~~ (5/14/24)
   * Tool & settings used from last session